-Thresher Shark Indonesia is an initiative that initially started in 2018 by Indonesian young conservationists.
+Thresher Shark Indonesia was initially started in 2018 and led by Indonesian young conservationists.
 Starting from a single project, now we’re an established Indonesian Non-Profit under the Yayasan Teman Laut Indonesia, AHU-0019780.AH.01.04.Tahun 2020.
 Our goal is to protect the declining and endangered thresher shark population in Indonesia.

-Thresher Shark Indonesia first documented thresher shark sighting around Alor diving sites, movement information through satellite tagging studies, and gained the perceptions about the fisheries dependency of thresher shark fishing.
+Thresher Shark Indonesia first documented thresher shark sightings around Alor diving sites, movement information through satellite and acoustic tagging studies, and gained perceptions about the fisheries dependency of thresher shark fishing.
+In 2020, we established the first district policy to protect coastal communities’ livelihoods and reduce their dependence on shark fishing.
 Thresher shark fishing in Alor was previously unknown to local government institutions.
-Our outreach activities successfully delivered to more than 500 Alor communities through radio, community events, and other engagements.
+Our outreach activities were successfully delivered to more than 700 Alor communities through radio, community events, and other engagements.
 This has shifted the perception of the local communities as the importance of conserving thresher sharks and valuing them as a local tourism asset in Alor.

 Alor Island, East Nusa Tenggara is a small island region of Indonesia where communities are depending on pelagic thresher shark populations as subsistence livelihoods.
 We work with Alor communities to understand the socio-economic importance of pelagic thresher shark.
 As a growing tourism destination, particularly for underwater diving, the Alor region is now seeking to value the endangered pelagic thresher shark.
 Together with communities, we are working on the potential to develop this species as a future tourism attraction for conservation and as a way to maintain the livelihoods of people.